 This was not a parade, as it once was, of a wide array of bikes with character ridden by people of all sizes and shapes expressing their personality with their garb and adornments.
-Now it was clones of the svelte and fit in Lycra.
-It had evolved into an elitist gathering on bikes meant to impress by how good they were, maybe thanks to its $90 fee entitling one to some food and drink.
-If you bring your own, as we did, there was no reason you couldn't ride along.
-We weren't alone in that, but it wasn't attracting the casual rider any longer.
+Now it was clones of the svelte and fit in Lycra, hardly a casual rider among them.
+It had evolved into an elitist gathering of the hard corps on higher-end bikes, maybe thanks to the $90 entry fee entitling one to some food and drink.
+If one could pass on the food, as I did, one could ride along without charge.
 There was little out-of-the-ordinary self-expression even among the jerseys, just bland club or local jerseys, that invited no comment.
 I did have to talk to a guy wearing a Cubs cycling jersey.
 It had no number on it.
 If he'd had that option, he'd have gotten one with a 17 for Anthony Rizzo, his favorite player.
 He didn't have a W flag on his bike, but he did have one on his car.
 I would have asked the rider with a Pelotonia jersey its significance, but he rode by too fast.
 I would have chased after him, but I was riding with a friend who was one of the rare cyclists on a bike weighing more than twenty pounds and not wearing cycling shoes, and I didn't care to leave her behind.

 In year's past I've ridden with Dwight, but he was attending a Heartwood conference devoted to forest issues.
 My other cycling friend in Bloomington, Jeff, was also unavailable for the ride, but I at least got to enjoy a lunch with him and a handful of his cycling cohearts at the magnificent kitchen complex that he established two years ago and rents out to local food vendors and uses to prepare food for his pizza restaurants.
 Jeff had somehow managed to get time away from his many business ventures to bike Mynamawr with Dwight this winter and then RAGBRAI.
 We had much to share.
 Jeff was able to convey his pizza expertise to a restauranteur in Mynamawr who had been struggling to get his dough just right.
 He dazzled his tastebuds so much biking across Iowa that he managed to gain six pounds.

 We wandered over to his former communal garden, what he called his "Communist Plot."
 None of his friends who used to come out and garden had returned this year.
 But he had a new friend who had a vast and varied tomato crop much larger than all the small patches put togethert.
 It was a commercial operation mostly harvested for the seeds that would be sold worldwide.
-It was an impressive site with high fencing to thwart the deer and the many varieties of tomatoes carefully labeled.
+It was an impressive site with high fencing to thwart the deer.
+The many varieties of tomatoes were carefully labeled.
 Dwight offers tomatoes by the bucket to his friends.
 When he returned Sunday night he prepared a delicious salad of the many hued tomatoes fresh off the vine.
 The main course was rabbit, that he had shot.
 He and Susan baked it in a pie.
-There was enough to send me on my way the next day with a Tupperware bowl full.
+There was enough to send me on my way the next day.

 I didn't get as early of a start as I might have as I had 120 pages left to read in Dwight's soon to be published third book, his second volume of Wild Tales.
 This one is called "All Over the Place."
 It recounts his travels in Africa, South America and Asia going back nearly fifty years, climbing mountains and biking and just exploring.
 There are also rollicking chapters on sinking a whaling ship in Norway and spending time in a Mexican prison and looking after a quadriplegic brother and outwitting the medical profession in paying for a knee operation and discovering what he thought was a meteorite.